-Located in the Contemporary Resort at Walt Disney World, Chef Mickey’s is a character buffet which is a great way to have your little one meet Mickey and friends while eating!
+Located in Disney’s Contemporary Resort at Walt Disney World, Chef Mickey’s is a character dining experience which is a great way to have your little one meet Mickey Mouse and friends while eating!

 What You Need to Know About Chef Mickey’s

-Also, it caters to families with younger children so the food line up exemplifies this.
+The restaurant caters to families with younger children so the food line up exemplifies this.
 Finally, the food is really not the main reason you are going.
 It’s the characters!

 Chef Mickey’s Menu